-I am psychotherapist with 40 years of experience with individuals, couples, families and groups.
-My background includes a variety of therapies, including family systems family of origin, emotionally-focused couple therapy and more recently, energy psychology (EMDR, EFT, TFT, EFTA, TAT) and yoga and meditation, which integrate mind and body from a holistic perspective.
+I am psychotherapist with 45 years of experience with individuals, couples, families and groups.
+My background includes a variety of therapies, including family systems, family of origin, couple therapy (Bowenian, Imago, PAIRS, and Emotionally Focused Couple Therapy) and energy psychology (EMDR, EFT, TFT, EFTA, TAT) and yoga and meditation, which integrate mind and body from a holistic perspective.

 I have been a member of AFTA (American Family Therapy Academy) since it was founded in 1978 and served as a clinical supervisor for the American Association for Marriage and Family Therapy for twenty-five years as well as teaching and supervising at the Yale University School of Medicine and family therapy institutes.

-Yoga has been important to me for many years, and I am a certified Amrit Yoga teacher and has practiced Kripalu yoga for over 30 years.
-As a yoga therapist, I combine psychotherapy with practices designed to relax the body and calm the mind, can be used along with psychotherapy to improve the mood, enhance self-esteem and self-acceptance and develop the practice of self-observation and non-judgmental awareness.
+Yoga has been important to me for many years, and I am a certified Amrit Yoga teacher and have practiced Kripalu yoga for over 30 years.
+These practices, designed to relax the body and calm the mind, can be used along with psychotherapy to improve the mood, enhance self-esteem, promote self-acceptance and develop the practice of self-observation with non-judgmental awareness.
 I have been trained by Amy Weintraub in LifeForce Yoga for Depression and Anxiety

 Mark Curri, MA, LMFT

-Mark is a holistic psychotherapist with fifteen years of experience in working with individuals, couples, families and groups.
-He believes that a relationship of trust between therapist and patient is the key to successful therapy.
+I am a psychotherapist with thirty years of experience in working with individuals, couples, families and groups.
+I believe that a relationship of trust between therapist and patient is the key to successful therapy.
 People need to feel seen, heard, understood and respected in order to allow the trust and depth that is necessary for real change to occur.
-He’s deeply committed to helping clients identify and move toward achieving their goals and manifesting their dreams.
+I am deeply committed to helping clients identify and move toward achieving their goals and manifesting their dreams.